mapme-initiative/mapme.biodiversity/paper/paper.md

 contracted developers, and independent researchers.
 DG, OB, ZK, and AP contributed to the development under KfW funding; JS is employed by KfW; and FB uses the package for research activities, some of which are funded by the KfW.
-This KfW funding was not provided in pursuit of corporate interests, but following the public mandate KfW receives from the German State to support environment protection and sustainable development.
 The authors declare that KfW support did not hinder in any way the accuracy, reliability or performance of this software, nor the objectivity with which it is presented in the present article.
 All views expressed in this paper are those of the